andrewtarzia/CGExplore/docs/source/recipes/recipe_6.rst

 .. image:: recipe_6_output/figures/recipe_6_image.png

 And the changes in the terms for each parameter set.
+The data here suggests that stable structures can be achieved by more by changing the ditopic building block terms (``ba``, ``ac`` and ``bac``).
+But even small changes bring th energies very close to 0 kJ/mol.

 .. image:: recipe_6_output/figures/recipe_6_image_2.png